 The SAMOS system was specifically designed to effectively and efficiently improve and address settlement risk in the South African payment system.
 It efficiently and effectively meets the requirements of its participants and the industry it serves by providing a high-quality settlement service.
-The SAMOS operator Efficiency and effectiveness by implementing the ISO 20022 messaging standards has implemented the ISO 20022 messaging standard which provides benefits such as greater interoperability, higher levels of straight-through processing, auto-reconciliation and matching, streamlined compliance procedures and capability to deliver new value-added services.
+The SAMOS operator is efficient and effective by implementing the ISO 20022 messaging standard which provides benefits such as greater interoperability, higher levels of straight-through processing, auto-reconciliation and matching, streamlined compliance procedures and capability to deliver new value-added services.